arpitjain099/phoenix/charts/main/README.md

 * If they are ready you can use `cert_config.issuer_name` to `letsencrypt-prod` to get the production certificates
 * You can then visit the https://<domain> and see the certificates are valid

+## Authentication

+The chart uses [oauth2-proxy](https://oauth2-proxy.github.io/oauth2-proxy/) for authentication.
+It can be configured to use a variety of authentication providers.

+### Insecure authentication for local testing

+The chart can be configured to use an insecure authentication.
+This is useful for testing and should not be used for production.
+See the [./values.yaml](./values.yaml) for the options.